 5. Game Night

 When’s the last time you played a game with your high school or college aged kids?
 If you can’t remember, then consider picking an old favorite and having a game night.
-You may be surprised at their Trivial Pursuit prowess now that they are further into their schooling.

 We listed a few awesome family games in our last article, Shopping for a student?
 Here’s what to buy, so don’t forget to check that one out!
 Many are under $10 yet provide endless hours of fun for the family.